 - 1. If electronic devices in your surroundings are affected by your hearing aids with wireless function activated, move away from the affected devices. - 2.
-For use of wireless functionality only use manufacturers wireless accessories.
-For further guidance, please refer to the User Guide of the relevant wireless accessory - 3.
-Only use original consumables e.g. tubes and domes - 4.
-Only connect hearing aids to manufacturers wireless accessories intended and qualified to be used with these hearing aids
+When using wireless functionality and the hearing aids are affected by electromagnetic interference, move away from the source of interference - 3.
+For use of wireless functionality only use manufacturer wireless accessories.
+For further guidance, please refer to the User Guide of the relevant wireless accessory - 4.
+Only connect hearing aids to manufacturer wireless accessories intended and qualified to be used with these hearing aids